 Seed cost for pollinator support plantings (borage, etc) is minimal, as are any other related direct cost.
 The labor seeding (and even reseeding) was also negligible.
 The additional cost that had some impact was the time spent cultivating and weeding the non-cash crop beds.
 If the treatment is going to show a favorable result, it needs to produce enough additional crop to pay for this labor and/or this process would need to be made more efficient.
 Typically, a heavy seeding of marigolds, zinnias and borage provide sufficient canopy that only early cultivation is necessary.
 This year was an exception with poor germination rates.

-The trends are clearly showing that our area of the country will continue to be (on average) wetter than it has been.
+The trends are clearly showing that our area of the country will continue to be (on average) wetter than it has been - and, in fact, the first part of 2019 was quite wet.
 Our farm is particularly susceptible to wet years and we continue to take steps to address the situation in general.
 However, there are specific alterations to our growing plan we are making for 2019 that relate to this project.

-Earlier Seeding – as with all of the other things we are looking to do differently, this seems good in theory.
-However, we had significant germination problems throughout our farm in May and early June.
-Many row croppers in our area also found a very compressed planting window in 2018.
-We did plant zinnias, marigolds, borage, etc in other locations at an earlier date and found poor germination then as well.
-If things are not going to germinate, it doesn’t matter what we intend.
+Earlier Seeding - as with all of the other things we are looking to do differently, this seems good in theory.
+However, we had significant germination problems throughout our farm in May and early June during both years due to cold, wet soils.
+Many row croppers in our area also found a very compressed planting window in 2018 and 2019.

 It makes sense that starting zinnias and marigolds earlier will provide a longer flower window for these annuals.
 Both are known to produce well for an extended period.
 Borage, on the other hand, has a definite peak bloom period and we do not want that to happen before the cucurbits are ready.
-We anticipate keeping the borage planting date even with the cucurbit transplant date.
+We kept the borage planting date close to the cucurbit transplant date.

-In row transplants – we have used flowers to mark varietal breaks in beds as well as to mark replications in research trials.
-In an effort to insure some support plant presence in 2019, we will increase the numbers of these transplants in the cucurbit rows.
-We will use plants, such as non-vining nasturtiums, that do not compete adversely with the cucurbits.
+In row transplants - we used flowers to mark varietal breaks in beds as well as to mark replications in research trials.
+In an effort to insure some support plant presence in 2019, we increased the numbers of these transplants in the cucurbit rows.
+We used plants, such as non-vining nasturtiums, that do not compete adversely with the cucurbits.

 Educational & Outreach Activities